tokyooctober/Katas-SG-2021/ADR-1 keep monolith.md

 # Context
 Monolith is the original application developed to support SysOps.
 It contains all operational info (Customer, Billing info, customer's support plan,  Expert and their skillset, KB)

-However, there are reliability issues when there are spike in usgaes and the number of customers using the system.
-There are 4 classes of users.
-They are (in descending numbers):
+However, there are reliability & elasticity issues due to spike in usgaes and the number of customers using the system.
+We believe the monolith was built to a specific capability which was exceed during the spike conditions.

+ We see there are 4 main classes of users.
+They are (in descending order of numbers):
 1. customers
 2. experts
 3. administrators
 4. managers

-Customers and Experts are affected when reliability issues occured because their numbers is more than administrator and managers.
+Customers and Experts are affected when there are spikes  because their numbers is more than administrator and managers.

 # Decision
+- Monolith will continue to be the central store for all info for SysOps to continue meeting operational needs beyond ticketing issues.
+- New component to be built to address and solve the elasticity and reliability issues.
+This component must be scalable and elastic to meet sudden spike in usage, hence will be built outside the monolith.

+# Consequences
 - Administrators and Managers will continue to use the Monolith for their operational work.
-- Monolith will continue to be the central store for all info for SysOps to meet reporting needs.
-- To relieve monolith from spike in usage, additional component (outside monolith) will be added to serve Customers and Experts.

-# Consequences
-- duplicate info of ticket info
+- Further investigation and decision on the technology choice for the new component.
+Current suggestion is the component will be using microservices style and cloud-native to take advantage of elasticity and scability.